bigbadcon/bbc-11ty/src/faq.md

 ## Will there be a Dealer Room or Small Press Showcase at Big Bad Online?

 Big Bad Online 2021 is a more focused event than our in-person Big Bad Con.
 With Big Bad Online we wanted to have a different event showcasing diverse speakers from across the game community.
 Several small press designers will be speakers at this event.
-We hope to bring back our in-person Big Bad Con in 2022, with a lively dealer and small press area.
+We hope to bring back our in-person Big Bad Con in 2022, with a lively dealer area and small press spotlight.

 ## Where are all the games at Big Bad Online?